Paddle Sports Equipment

 DO I HAVE TO REMOVE THE SKIRT DURING A PORTAGE?

 If you are portage using a center portage yolk you will have to undo the bow or stern and roll back the spray deck to expose the yolk.
 With a two or three piece deck you roll back a shorter portion.
-Our most popular additional feature is the Portage Cargo hatch.
-Appropriately named, it is intended to roll away to allow portaging without removing any of the deck.
+Our most popular additional feature for tandem canoes is the XL Portage Cargo hatch.
+Appropriately named, it is intended to roll away to allow solo portaging without removing any of the deck.
 If two people are portaging the boat , one at the bow, one at the stern there is no need to remove the spray deck.
+For a solo canoe, the optional Side Loader Cargo Hatch will allow the majority of the deck to open for easier portage.

 DO I HAVE TO TAKE THE SKIRT OFF EACH TIME I CAR-TOP THE BOAT?